Keegan-Hugh-Kelly/keegan-hugh-kelly/README.md

 # 💫 About Me:
-Hey there!
-My name is Keegan Hugh Kelly :) I'm a Junior Data Solutions Engineer at MickeyLlew.
-I enjoy creating autonomous systems and interactive websites.
+Hey!👋 I'm Keegan, a Data Solutions Engineer currently working at MickeyLlew SEO Agency.
+My interets lie in all things that are practical and have real world impact through building, designing and maintaining systems or creating expierences by the websites and applications I create.
+Best place to get into contact with me would be on my socials or via my [email 📧](mailto:kgnhughkelly@gmail.com).

 ## 🌐 Socials: